 - Get to the basement of the closest building and, if possible, under some kind of sturdy protection (heavy table or work bench), or cover yourself with a mattress or sleeping bag.
 Avoid windows.
 Examples of these areas on campus include:

-- The basements of Frost Hall, Aiken Hall, Hall Four (windowless areas), Davis Hall (windowless areas), Administration Building, Library, East Academic Building, Fine Arts Building, Student Center, Facilities Building, Admissions Building, windowless areas of the dining hall.
+- The basements of Frost Hall, Aiken Hall, Edward Durell Stone Hall (windowless areas), Davis Hall (windowless areas), Administration Building, Library, East Academic Building, Fine Arts Building, Student Center, Facilities Building, Admissions Building, windowless areas of the dining hall.

 - If you cannot get to a basement, go to the interior/central hallway or room on the lowest floor possible.
 Avoid windows.
 Examples of these areas include:

-- The interior, windowless hallways of the first floor of Frost Hall, Aiken Hall, Middle Hall, Hall Four, Davis Hall, Chumley Halls, the Administration Building, East Academic Building, Fine Arts Building.
+- The interior, windowless hallways of the first floor of Frost Hall, Aiken Hall, Middle Hall, Stone Hall, Davis Hall, Chumley Halls, the Administration Building, East Academic Building, Fine Arts Building.

 - Bridges Residents should seek shelter in Chumley Halls interior lower lounge.